Free will

+A dirt jumper performing a trick, according to some interpretations, is the result of free will.

-Free will is generally understood as the capacity or ability of people to (a) choose between different possible courses of action, (b) exercise control over their actions in a way that is necessary for moral responsibility, or (c) be the ultimate source or originator of their actions.
+Free will is generally understood as the capacity or ability of people to either choose between different possible courses of action, exercise control over their actions in a way that is necessary for moral responsibility, or be the ultimate source or originator of their actions.
 There are different theories as to its nature, and these aspects are often emphasized differently depending on philosophical tradition, with debates focusing on whether and how such freedom can coexist with physical determinism, divine foreknowledge, and other constraints.

 Free will is closely linked to the concepts of moral responsibility and moral desert, praise, culpability, and other judgements that can logically apply only to actions that are freely chosen.
 It is also connected with the concepts of advice, persuasion, deliberation, and prohibition.
 Traditionally, only actions that are freely willed are seen as deserving credit or blame.
-Whether free will exists and the implications of whether it exists or not constitute some of the longest running debates of philosophy.
+Whether free will exists and the implications of whether it exists or not constitute some of the longest-running debates of philosophy.

-Some philosophers and thinkers conceive free will to be the capacity to make choices undetermined by past events.
-However, determinism suggests that the natural world is governed by cause-and-effect relationships, and only one course of events is possible - which is inconsistent with a libertarian model of free will.
+Some philosophers and thinkers conceive of free will as the capacity to make choices undetermined by past events.
+However, determinism suggests that the natural world is governed by cause-and-effect relationships, and only one course of events is possible, which is inconsistent with a libertarian model of free will.
 Ancient Greek philosophy identified this issue, which remains a major focus of philosophical debate to this day.
 The view that posits free will as incompatible with determinism is called incompatibilism and encompasses both metaphysical libertarianism (the claim that determinism is false and thus free will is at least possible) and hard determinism or hard incompatibilism (the claim that determinism is true and thus free will is not possible).
 Another incompatibilist position is illusionism or hard incompatibilism, which holds not only determinism but also indeterminism (randomness) to be incompatible with free will and thus free will to be impossible regardless of the metaphysical truth of determinism.